hos-b/cpp-ref/modern.md

   return 0;
 }
 ```
-by c++ standard, after an object has been moved, it should be empty. moving a variable transfer ownership of its resource to another variable. runtime is better than copying, worse than passing by reference.
+by c++ standard, after an object has been moved, it should be empty. moving a variable transfers ownership of its resource to another variable. runtime is better than copying, worse than passing by reference.
 ### 6.3. move constructor and assignment
 ```cpp
 MyClass::MyClass (MyClass&&);   // move-constructor